a1nouru/impala-fleet-manager/docs/authentication-flow.md

 ## Conclusion

-The Royal Express Fleet Manager authentication system provides a robust, secure, and user-friendly authentication experience built on modern web technologies.
+The Impala Express Fleet Manager authentication system provides a robust, secure, and user-friendly authentication experience built on modern web technologies.
 The combination of Supabase Auth, Next.js middleware, and React Context API creates a comprehensive solution that handles both client-side and server-side authentication requirements effectively.

 The system is designed for internal use with admin-controlled user creation, providing secure access to the fleet management dashboard while maintaining good user experience and security practices.